-Failure to wear seat belt will result in injury or death in an event of an accident. - Always check the condition of the seat belt and mounting hardware before operating the machine. - ▲ Replace the seat belt at least once every three years, regardless of appearance.
+Failure to wear seat belt will result in injury or death in an event of an accident. - ▲ Always check the condition of the seat belt and mounting hardware before operating the machine. - ♠ Replace the seat belt when it has been used in a servere accident or shows sign of severe fraying of having been cut.